Financial-Times/origami-build-tools/TROUBLESHOOT.md

 This can be fixed by following the [Installing Ruby steps](#installing-ruby) mentioned above.

 If the error still occurs, run the command manually by prefixing sudo to it.
+Keep in mind this will install it with "root" permissions, which may be a security risk.
 It's the following command (substituting the version number by the one mentioned [here](https://github.com/Financial-Times/origami-build-tools/#install)):

 ```bash
 sudo gem install scss-lint -v 0.35.0